 Camper Cabins and Yurts

-If you're on a tight family vacation budget, but not ready to try tent camping, a good alternative or middle ground can be camper cabins for about $40 to $60 per night.
+If you’re on a tight family vacation budget, but not ready to try tent camping, a good alternative or middle ground can be camper cabins.
 Often found at state parks, camper cabins give you the sturdiness of a roof over your head and basic bunks for sleeping.
 Some cabins have electricity and heat or wood-fired stoves, plus picnic tables, outdoor fire pits and occasionally a screened-in porch; you bring everything else.
 Camper cabins tend to fill up quickly, so make reservations early for peak weekends.

 State parks in Washington and North Dakota are among those that rent both rustic cabins and yurts.
 Inspired by Mongolian tents, yurts are domed canvas dwellings with basic comforts such as bunks, heat, and extras like skylights; they are generally in the same price range.

-If you require creature comforts, but the kids are clamoring for the outdoor experience, there's always "glamping."
-This high-end camping usually includes spacious canvas tents with five-star comforts, such as real beds, luxury linens and private baths.
-But you'll still get the stellar scenery of remote locations.
-Montana leads this trend with several luxury camping options such as Bar W Guest Ranch and The Resort at Paws Up, the latter of which provides a butler to take care of meals and cooking.
+If you require creature comforts, but the kids are clamoring for the outdoor experience, there’s always glamping.
+This high-end experience usually includes spacious canvas tents with five-star comforts, such as real beds, luxury linens and private baths.
+But you’ll still get the stellar scenery of remote locations.
+Montana leads this trend with several luxury glamping options, including Bar W Guest Ranch and The Resort at Paws Up, the latter of which provides a butler to take care of meals and cooking.